Herb Alpert: Personal life

 Alpert married Sharon Mae Lubin at the Presidio of San Francisco in 1956.
-They had 2 children, Dore (born 1960) and Eden (born 1966).
+They had two children, Dore (born 1960) and Eden (born 1966).
 The couple divorced in 1971.
 In 1974, Alpert married Lani Hall, once the lead singer of A&M group Brasil '66.
 Alpert and Hall have a daughter, actress Aria Alpert, born in 1976.

 Hall and Alpert recorded a live album, Anything Goes, in 2009; a studio album, I Feel You, in 2011; and another studio album, Steppin' Out, in 2013.
 An AllMusic review concluded: "Ultimately, Steppin' Out represents not just the third album in a trilogy, but a loving creative partnership that, for Alpert and Hall, spans a lifetime."
-As of 2025 the couple still perform together.
+Hall has continued to make occasional appearances on Alpert's albums.